Maritime AIS tracking data is more complicated than you might think

 The nanosatellites’ small size allows for quick systems upgrades, much faster than dealing with standard satellites.
 Moreover, deploying constellations of CubeSats helps broaden satellite coverage for AIS data collection, making it easier for vessels to communicate critical signals in both crowded and remote areas.

-Another promising solution, which Spire launched this year, is Dynamic AIS™.
+Another promising solution, which Spire launched this year, is Enhanced Satellite AIS.
 By installing receivers on thousands of ships that can interface with both terrestrial and satellite antennas, Spire is making it easier to track vessels through the world’s busiest shipping lanes.
-In fact, D-AIS has already achieved a 17 percent increase in global position updates.
+In fact, Enhanced Satellite AIS has already achieved a 17 percent increase in global position updates.

 Building the future